 The initial franchise in advance is not deductible as a business expense because it is considered a capital cost, which is part of the franchiser's business cost base.
 However, if this is not the scenario, franchisees may be able to cut down renewal fees, subject to prepayment regulations.

 Process of Setting up a Franchised Business using an Offshore Business Entity

-- The IP Company offers a special use License to the Master Franchise Company, which is basically incorporated in a zero tax jurisdiction or a low tax jurisdiction.
-Hence, giving the Master Franchise Company with the right to commercialize this IP
+- The IP Company offers a special use License to the Master Franchise Company, which is basically incorporated in a zero tax jurisdiction or a low tax jurisdiction (tax-haven jurisdiction).
+Hence, giving the Master Franchise Company the right to commercialize this IP

 - The Master Franchise Company (Franchisor) sells a Franchise to a Franchisee and collects an advance payment and a percentage of profit moving forward.
 The Franchise owner (Franchisee) is entitled to use the Franchisor's IP to return for these payments.